Adobe Creek (Santa Clara County)

-Adobe Creek, historically San Antonio Creek, is a 14.2 mi northward-flowing stream originating on Black Mountain in the Santa Cruz Mountains.
+Adobe Creek /[əˈdoʊbiː]/, historically San Antonio Creek, is a 14.2 mi northward-flowing stream originating on Black Mountain in the Santa Cruz Mountains.
 It courses through the cities of Los Altos Hills, Los Altos, and Palo Alto on its way to the Palo Alto Flood Basin and thence to southwestern San Francisco Bay in Santa Clara County, California, United States.
 Historically, Adobe Creek was a perennial stream and hosted runs of steelhead trout entering from the Bay, but these salmonids are now blocked by numerous flood control structures, including a tidal gate at the creek's mouth and a long concretized rectangular channel culminating in an impassable drop structure at El Camino Real.
 The co-founders of Adobe Systems both lived on Adobe Creek.

 The 1862 map by George Allardt for The San Francisco & San Jose Railroad shows the historic dual connections of Adobe Creek to the San Francisco Bay tidal marsh and a dual connection to San Francisquito Creek.
 Crosby's Creek now known as Matadero Creek, appeared to end in or near the tidal marsh.

 Fog on Black Mountain over the Adobe Creek headwaters.
-As the Douglas fir forest returns to the summit, it may add significant precipitation to the watershed via fog drip.
+As the coast redwoods forest returns to the summit, it may add significant precipitation to the watershed via fog drip.

 "Thicket" is a watershed sculpture woven and shaped of willow and elderberry by Daniel McCormick and Mary O'Brien.
 This living art stabilizes a creek bank in Redwood Grove and slows flows unlike concrete or gabion retaining walls.